 IV.
 Expanding the capacity of quarantine/isolation sites:

 (I) To prevent the COVID-19 from spreading into communities, the CECC has designated and sequestered sites for group quarantine and has allocated human resources to run those.
 Additionally, the CECC continues to carry out location scouting, sequester suitable sites and increase the number of designated quarantine sites.
-Currently, there are 22 designated quarantine sites with 2,126 fully-equipped rooms available for use.
+As of March 15, 2021, there are 40 designated quarantine sites with 4,579 fully-equipped rooms available for use.

 (II) To care for the people in designated quarantine sites, all tasks are looked after by a Safety Team, Logistics Team, Sanitation Team, and so forth to assist with daily surveillance, environment cleaning, and medical and mental health services.
-Currently, the designated quarantine sites have provided services for more than 3,700 people, including Taiwanese nationals returning to Taiwan from Wuhan, Shanghai, and India on chartered/evacuation flights, Taiwanese passengers from the Diamond Princess cruise, naval crew members of Taiwan Dunmu (Goodwill) fleet, and migrant workers.
+The designated quarantine sites have provided services for many people, including Taiwanese nationals returning to Taiwan from Wuhan, Shanghai, and India on chartered/evacuation flights, Taiwanese passengers from the Diamond Princess cruise, naval crew members of Taiwan Dunmu (Goodwill) fleet, and migrant workers.

 V. Creating a positive social climate for disease prevention: